-In August 2015, the district will provide to all educators orientation and update training sessions (through in-service sessions, target group sessions, and individual conferences) that explain the processes for professional learning planning, protocol for evaluation
+The district will continue to provide all educators an orientation and several training sessions (through in-service sessions, target group sessions, and individual conferences) that explain the processes for professional learning planning, protocol for evaluation and observation (including timelines and rubrics), and documents that will be used by all staff.

-Teachers and administrators new to Parish Hill (employed during or after the first year of implementation) will be provided with copies of the Professional Learning and Evaluating Program and will engage in training to ensure that they understand the elements and procedures of the Program, processes and documents.
-This training will take place upon employment or prior to the beginning of the school year with EASTCONN and/or Region #11/Parish Hill MS-HS School's administrators.
+Teachers and administrators new to Voluntown (employed during or after the first year of implementation) are provided with copies of the Professional Learning and Evaluation Plan and will engage in training to ensure that they understand the elements and procedures of the Plan, processes, and documents.
+This training takes place upon employment or prior to the beginning of the school year with members of Voluntown Administration and/or Human Resource Offices.